XLxiaoliaoGmail/Simulated-Local-Area-Network-Communication-System/README.md

 ### Station
 The `Station` class is a specific implementation of `ProtocolDevice`, representing a charging station device.
 It implements behaviors related to charging stations, such as logging in and handling charging requests.

-## Main Function

-The main function demonstrates an instance of this system.
-In this experiment, a server, 10 robots, and 10 charging stations are started at the 10th tick.
-Robots and charging stations log in to the server using keys after startup.
-At the 5000th tick, a "robot requests charging" event occurs.
-Each device's behavior is logged in detail to the console, allowing the operator to see what happens and make further optimizations and adjustments.
-The output\main.exe is the compiled file.
-You can open it if you trust it.